 Life Cycle Costs

+NPV results for building scale graywater treatment systems are shown in Figure 5-4 by treatment process designation and in Figure 5-5 by cost category.
+Baseline cost results are presented only for the low reuse scenario, as system NPV does not vary considerably based on reuse potential.
+Section 6.5 presents additional results that compare estimates of system NPV against avoided utility costs associated with reduced potable water consumption and wastewater treatment services that don’t figure directly into calculation of system NPV.

-NPV results for building scale graywater treatment systems are shown in Figure 5-3 by life cycle stage and in Figure 5-4 by cost category.
-Total costs for the AeMBR graywater system increase as compared to the mixed wastewater system.
-While the preliminary/primary and biological treatment costs are lower for the graywater system, the cost of the additional graywater collection system increases the overall system cost.
-For the AnMBR and RVFW treatment systems the total system cost is lower for the graywater system, as the reductions in unit process costs outweigh the cost of installing a graywater collection system.
-For the graywater treatment system, the building reuse category includes the cost of a pipe network for distribution of NPR water and one for graywater collection.
+Total costs for the AeMBR graywater system increase slightly compared to the mixed wastewater system.
+While the preliminary/primary and biological treatment costs are lower for the graywater system, the cost of the additional graywater collection and reuse piping systems increases the overall system cost.
 The capital cost of these pipe networks is equivalent and amounts to approximately $310,000 dollars for pipes, fittings, and installation plus an additional 50 percent cost factor for ancillary equipment, materials, and labor.
 The building reuse system also includes the cost of water distribution pumps and effluent storage tanks.